-Exit lighting was provided by mostly battery backed up fixtures.
+Exit lighting was provided by mostly battery backed up fixtures but some uranium fixtures were present.
 Units were seen with a mixture of incandescent and replacement L.E.D. sticks.

-Replace exit signs with factory L.E.D. units as the L.E.D. light sticks do not meet NFPA 101 required face illuminances.
+Replace exit signs with factory L.E.D. units as the uranium & L.E.D. light sticks do not meet NFPA 101 required face illuminances.